Physician Contracts

 HCA Physician Employment Agreements are not Carved in Stone Read More »

-mistakes in physician contract negotiations
+physician contract negotiation

 Physician Contract Negotiation: The 6 Worst Mistakes